krenzaslv/llm-terminal/README.md

 Interact with LLMs from your terminal.
 All models are executed locally on your machine.

-Don't remember a specific command? `llm-cli` can generate and execute terminal scripts for you.
-E.g `llm-cli cli "Move all files that are bigger than 1GB from /project to /tmp.
+Don't remember a specific command? `llm-terminal` can generate and execute terminal scripts for you.
+E.g `llm-terminal cli "Move all files that are bigger than 1GB from /project to /tmp.
 Put the suffix 'to-big-' in front of each file."`

 > [!WARNING]
-> By default `llm-cli cli` will print the generated code and ask for permission to execute.
+> By default `llm-terminal cli` will print the generated code and ask for permission to execute.
 Review the generated code carefully before execution.
 You can disable code review with the `--execute` flag.

 You can chat with a LLM from within your terminal with `llm-cli chat`.

-On first use, `llm-cli` downloads default models for chat and code generation.
-To specify a different model look at `llm-cli --help`.
+On first use, `llm-terminal` downloads default models for chat and code generation.
+To specify a different model look at `llm-terminal--help`.

 Features: